Quntis PD Fast Charger and Cable - Made for fast charging iPhone and iPad

 If your devices don’t support PPS this tech will not affect charge performance.
 And with this model, you’ll be future-proofed for a future PPS device.

 Besides USB Power Delivery this charger’s USB-C also supports Apple 2.4A, Samsung Adaptive Fast Charging, and Huawei FCP.
 That allows it to offer other fast charging options to older Samsung and iPhone models.
 As well as most Huawei phones.
 But the presence of these standards over USB-C is against USB-C specifications.
 Chargers with similar configurations have been around for years without issue.
 But we don’t know what the future holds.

-Under section 4.8.2 of USB-C specifications a proprietary charging method cannot change the voltage of USB-C output (between 4.40V and 5.25V) in a manner not defined by USB methods.
+Under section 4.8.2 of USB-C specifications, a proprietary charging method cannot change the voltage of USB-C output (between 4.40V and 5.25V) in a manner not defined by USB methods.
 Several of the technologies listed above do just that.
 And so goes against the specifications.
-USB Power Delivery is an open source charging method.
-Created alongside USB-C, it is with specs even though it also increases voltage.
+USB Power Delivery is an open-source charging method.
+Created alongside USB-C, it is with specs even though it also increases the voltage.
 The big difference is USB PD uses communication lines to negotiate power transfer.
 While proprietary methods take over the data lines for their negotiation.
 They do so because legacy USB connections, such as USB-A, don’t have comm lines.

 There is no known risk with running proprietary charging standards over USB-C. Manipulating the data lines does disrupt data transfers.
 But when plugging into a wall charger there is no data transfer.
 Some USB-C engineers warn against using any USB-C chargers with third party standards.
 Their concern is unforeseen consequences.

 I have not run into any issues with these fast charging standards on this or any other charger.
 But as it is a spec violation I want you to be informed.
 If you’re a stickler for meeting USB-C specifications this isn’t a good charger for you.
 If you’re more pragmatic it works fine and has no known issues.